-These studies provide the first comprehensive survey of bird migration for the Upper Susitna River Basin.
+This study provided the first comprehensive survey of bird migration for the Upper Susitna River Basin.
 For the APA project (Kessel et al. 1982), avian surveys of the region concentrated on breeding season studies, although aerial surveys of water bodies were conducted in spring and fall to determine usage by migrating waterbirds.
-Results are also available for several other bird migration studies in central Alaska that used methodologies similar to those described here and provide some context for the results of this study (Appendices Q-S).
-Comparisons of the results of this radar study with those of other studies are presented below.
+Results are also available for several other bird migration studies in central Alaska that used methodologies similar to those described here and provide some context for the results of this study (ISR 10.15 Part A, Appendices Q-S).
+Comparisons of the results of this radar study with those of other studies are presented below (see Figure 6.1-1 for locations of other studies and geographical features discussed).

 While these comparisons are useful in providing a general context for understanding patterns of bird migration in the region, it should be borne in mind that comparisons among these sites may be confounded by variation in study dates, study duration, categorization of species, analytical methods, and radar technology, as well as by extrinsic factors such as annual variation and site characteristics that may influence detectability.
-For these reasons, caution is warranted when interpreting these studies.